Bengals' Lewis OK with no security beyond '17

 "We have a very strong relationship," Brown said at the time.
 "He's been with our team as long as any coach in the league other than [Bill] Belichick.
 He's earned his spot here.
 We're comfortable with him, and we think he's comfortable here, too.
 We've had this situation off and on over the years.

 "It probably adds a little bit of pressure and gives a talking point.
 In the past, it has worked out.
 I'm not uncomfortable with it.
-I don't think he's all that uncomfortable with it either."
+I don't think he's all that uncomfortable with it, either."